 References

-Figure Captions:
+Figures:

 Fig. 1.
 Schematic of the evaporation chamber constructed to control temperature and airflow during a weathering study.

 Fig. 2.
 PLS-DA of a September training/test set shows both classes are clearly separated by the class threshold and all test samples correctly classified; (Δ) class 1 training set; (□) class 2 training set; (♦) validation test set.
 The samples are identified by weathering study, dish and sampling time (ex: SB-13 is the thirteenth sample taken from dish B for the September study).